Create or remove an In-Place Hold

-Use the EAC to verify that the In-Place Hold is listed in the list view of the In-Place eDiscovery & Hold page.
+Use the EAC to verify that the In-Place Hold is listed in the list view of the In-place eDiscovery & hold tab.

 Remove an In-Place Hold

-In Exchange Server, eDiscovery searches are used to hold and search for content in on content sources.
-You can't remove an In-Place eDiscovery search that's used to place content sources on hold.
-You must first remove the In-Place Hold by clearing the Place content matching the search query in selected sources on hold check box on the In-Place Hold page or by setting the InPlaceHoldEnabled parameter to
+In Exchange Server, mailbox searches can be used for an In-Place Hold and In-Place eDiscovery.
+You can't remove a mailbox search that's used for In-Place Hold.
+You must first disable the In-Place Hold by clearing the Place content matching the search query in selected mailboxes on hold check box on the In-Place Hold settings page or by setting the InPlaceHoldEnabled parameter to

 Use the EAC to remove an In-Place Hold

-Go to Compliance management > In-Place eDiscovery & Hold.
+Navigate to Compliance management > In-Place eDiscovery & hold.

-In In-Place eDiscovery & Hold properties, on the In-Place Hold page, clear the Place content matching the search query in selected sources on hold check box, and then click Save.
+In In-Place eDiscovery & Hold properties, on the In-Place Hold page, clear the Place content matching the search query in selected mailboxes on hold, and then click Save.